brandonmichaelhunter/UMASAV/Day_1/Programming_Languages.md

     ```
    [Code Example](https://colab.research.google.com/drive/1aAAyDfMa3VinTgD7r4SRzk8qBW-HJz8k?usp=sharing)
-  - `Data Structures:` [PICK UP FROM HERE]
+  - `Data Structures:`
     - Data structures are objects where we can store, organize and retrieve data.
 Examples are lists, arrays, matries, tables,etc....
       ``` python
       # this is an example of a list in Python
       fruits = ["apple", "banana", "cherry"]
       print(fruits[0]) # prints 'apple'

       # this is an example of a dictionary.
 It stores data in a key:value paris.
       car = { "brand": "Ford", "model": "Mustang", "year": 1964 }
       print(car["brand"]) # prints 'Ford'
       ```

   - `Algorithms:`
+    - A set of instructions for solving a problem or accomplishing a task.
-    - An algorithm is a step-by-step procedure to solve any computational problem.
-For example Fibonacci Sequence is a sequence of numbers and the next number is found by adding the two numbers before it.
+    - For example Fibonacci Sequence, an alogrithm, is a sequence of numbers and the next number is found by adding the two numbers before it.
       ``` python
       # Program to display the Fibonacci sequence up to n-th term
       nterms = int(input("How many terms? "))

       # first two terms
       n1, n2 = 0, 1
       count = 0

       # check if the number of terms is valid
       if nterms <= 0:
         print("Please enter a positive integer")
       # if there is only one term, return n1
       elif nterms == 1:
           print("Fibonacci sequence upto",nterms,":")
           print(n1)
       # generate fibonacci sequence
       else:
           print("Fibonacci sequence:")
           while count < nterms:
                 print(n1)
                 nth = n1 + n2
                 # update values
                 n1 = n2
                 n2 = nth
                 count += 1
       ```
+  - `Errors`
+    - Errors are issues in your code that causes your program crash or causes your program to output an incorrect result.
+Errors are broken out into 3 different areas:
+      - Syntax Errors - these errors are caused by using incorrect syntax in your code base.
+      ``` python
+        # This code won't run at all because its missing ':' after the 'y' within the if statement.
+        x = 206
+        y = 42
+        if x < y
+          print(str(x) + ' is greater than ' + str(y))
+      ```
+      - Runtime Errors - these errors occur when the program identiifes an issue that it doesn't know how to handle or solve the issue, like losing a database connection or accessing a deleted file or user does not have enough permission.
+      - Logical Errors - these errors occur when the logic is faulty in your code meaning:
+      ``` python
+      # This code won't run at all because x will never be less than y.
+      x = 206
+      y = 42
+      if x < y:
+         print(str(x) + ' is greater than ' + str(y))
+      ```
+    - We'll talk more about `Errors` once we start programming.
+  - `Debugging`:
+   - Is the process of locating and removing computer program bugs, errors or abnormalitites, which is methodically handled by deverlopers using debugging tools.
   - `Compilers`:
      - A compiler is a computer program that translate your source code into a machine-readable language for the computer to execute.
      - Basically its a translator.
      - Remember in the previous section computers speak in 1's and 0's or binrary.
-In order for you to run your code on your computer, we need a translator to translate your instructions (or source code) into a language that a computer understands in order for the computer to execute your instructions (or source code).
-After our break we will look into how programs are created and how can they run on computers.
+     - In order for you to run your code on your computer, we need a translator to translate your instructions (or source code) into a language that a computer understands in order for the computer to execute your instructions (or source code).
+     - After our break we will look into how programs are created and how can they run on computers.
 ## Lets take a 10 minute break

 ## How are programs created